Ascend/pytorch/docs/en/PyTorch Network Model Porting and Training Guide/PyTorch Network Model Porting and Training Guide.md

 Set the correct IP address in the running script.
 If a single server is deployed, set the IP address to the IP address of the server.
 If multiple servers are deployed, set the IP address in the script on each server to the IP address of the active node.

-<h2 id="what-do-i-do-if-the-error-message-runtimeerror-connect()-timed-out-is-displayed-during-distributed-m.md">What Do I Do If the Error Message "RuntimeError: connect\(\) timed out."
+<h2 id="what-do-i-do-if-the-error-message-runtimeerror-connect()-timed-out-is-displayed-during-distributed-m">What Do I Do If the Error Message "RuntimeError: connect\(\) timed out."
 Is Displayed During Distributed Model Training?</h2>

 ## Symptom<a name="section1785905019184"></a>